CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 Holding Career Advancement Seminars for Women Serving as Managers and Occupational Specialists, and Discussion Meetings

-In fiscal 2014, women serving as general managers at Toray Group developed and initiated a career advancement seminar for women serving as managers and occupational specialists, and it has now been held six times as of fiscal 2020.
+In fiscal 2014, women serving as general managers at Toray Group developed and initiated a career advancement seminar for women serving as managers and occupational specialists, and it has now been held seven times as of fiscal 2022.

 In fiscal 2016, the second seminar was held in January, and subsequently the seminar participants organized discussion meetings for women at all of Toray Industries’ offices and plants in Japan to more broadly ascertain the views of women in non-management positions and younger workers at all plants.
 (In 2017, an additional discussion meeting was also held at the newly established Nasu Plant.)